manibharathi19/Real-Time-AI-Sales-Intelligence-and-Sentiment-Driven-Deal-Negotiation-Assistant/readme.md

 ## Support

-For support, please open an issue in the repository or contact the development team.
+For support, please open an issue in the repository or contact Me